ashmoy/NAMIC/README_ROOT.md

 1. Run CLIC across the CBCT dataset to isolate impacted canines.
 2. Combine CLIC masks to extract volumes of adjacent teeth.
 3. Annotate each extracted tooth volume with a severity label (mild, moderate, severe).
-4. Extract geometric and morphological feature sets from each volume.
-5. Train a classifier on these features.
+4. Train a classifier on these features.
-6. Extend CLIC or create a new Slicer module for real‐time severity classification.
+5. Extend CLIC or create a new Slicer module for real‐time severity classification.
-7. Validate model performance (accuracy, recall, precision) and integrate into the 3D visualization workflow.
+6. Validate model performance (accuracy, recall, precision) and integrate into the 3D visualization workflow.

 # Progress and Next Steps